NavisGames/Valorant-Tracking-by-NavisGames/README.md

 A: No problem!
 Just put the spaces in the program.
 The program recognizes the spaces ^^

-### Q: What if there are any Bugs in the programm?
-How should I report them.
+### Q: What if there are any Bugs in the program?
+How should I report them?

 A: Simply open an Issue :) I will look at it as soon as I have time.